7 Best Neighborhoods in Houston, TX

 • a’Bouzy: A French Bistro serving delicious food and a wide selection of wine and champagne.
 Enjoy favorites such as oysters and truffle ravioli.

-• State of Grace: Serving only the best American eats, classic Texas dishes, and craft cocktails.
+• State of Grace: We serve only the best American foods, classic Texas dishes, and craft cocktails.
 While the prices may be a bit on the more expensive side, the quality of the food is worth it.
-Enjoy popular dishes including oysters and Brussel sprouts.
+Enjoy popular dishes, including oysters and Brussels sprouts.

-• Frank’s Americana Revival: This is the place to go for amazing drinks and even better service.
-Known as an upscale eatery, make sure to order the crab cakes and the raspberry Moscow mule.
+• Frank's Americana Revival: This is the place for fabulous drinks and better service.
+Known as an upscale eatery, order the crab cakes and the raspberry Moscow mule.

 Downtown Houston, Texas buildings at night time lit up